PhantomCybernetics/phntm_bridge_docs/index.rst

 Phantom Bridge Documentation
 ============================

-Phantom Bridge is a fast WebRTC and Socket.io ROS2 Bridge written in Python for real-time ROS data visualization and video streaming, teleoperation, human-robot interaction, and both local and remote robot monitoring.
+Phantom Bridge is a fast WebRTC and Socket.io ROS2 Bridge written in C++ for real-time ROS data visualization and video streaming, teleoperation, human-robot interaction, and both local and remote robot monitoring.